Tuesday, September 9, 2025

 The Skyline Restaurant and Terrace Lounge menu, circa mid-1960s.

-The Skyline’s menu is a model of Mid-Century American dining.
+The Skyline’s menu is a model of Mid-Century American dining — for meat eaters.
 If you were a vegetarian your choices were limited to five salads, potatoes, the “vegetable of the day,” and that’s pretty much it.
 The surf and turf offerings, however, were expansive and expensive.
-The brief selection below includes both the original menu prices circa 1965 with the 2025 dollar amount in parentheses (according to the Bureau of Labor Statistics CPI Inflation Calculator).
+The brief selection below includes both the original menu prices circa 1965 with the equivalent 2025 dollar amount in parentheses (according to the Bureau of Labor Statistics CPI Inflation Calculator).

 Broiled 16 oz.
 Sirloin Steak